 For those who work with Microsoft’s Windows must have heard about the term Powershell.
 Often times I have seen people wondering about what is PowerShell what is the use of it in Windows.
-Some people think it is a linux terminal equivalent in windows and some think the other way around.
-So lets gets deep into this and explore what is Powershell.
+Some people think it is a Linux terminal equivalent in windows and some think the other way around.
+So let’s get deep into this and explore what is Powershell.

-So powershell is a interactive command line shell designed by windows for automating tasks.
-It is a configuration management framework with a scripting language on its own built on .NET framework by Microsoft.
+So PowerShell is an interactive command line shell designed by windows for automating tasks.
+It is a configuration management framework with a scripting language on its own built on the .NET framework by Microsoft.

 It is designed to automate tasks such as batch processing and create systems management tools for commonly implemented processes.